An auditorium full of people watching a lecture take place.

 Professor Gill Reid is a Professor of Inorganic Chemistry and former Head of the School of Chemistry at the University of Southampton.
 She became President-Elect of the Royal Society of Chemistry (RSC) in July 2020 and RSC President in 2022.

-This talk will discuss how, as chemists, we can create new compounds that have specific features built in to allow them to be exploited for very diverse applications.
-This will be exemplified through two distinct targets.
+The talk discussed how, as chemists, we can create new compounds that have specific features built in to allow them to be exploited for very diverse applications.
+This was exemplified through two distinct targets.

-Firstly, Prof. Reid will focus on some of the key design features of metal-containing compounds that are necessary for effective binding of the fluorine-18 radioisotope for the development of next generation medical imaging agents.
+Firstly, Prof. Reid focused on some of the key design features of metal-containing compounds that are necessary for effective binding of the fluorine-18 radioisotope for the development of next generation medical imaging agents.

-She will then discuss briefly the design of molecular precursor compounds that allow the controlled electrochemical growth of 2-dimensional layered semiconductors, towards next generation electronics applications.
+She then discussed briefly the design of molecular precursor compounds that allow the controlled electrochemical growth of 2-dimensional layered semiconductors, towards next generation electronics applications.

 About the lecturer